bijantaheri/template_info_generator/README.md

 # To do:
-- [ ] Better name suggestion from column names
+- [X] Better name suggestion from column names

+- [X] Add probability score for each suggestion

 - [ ] Optimize presentation scraper

-- [ ] Look up tuple lists instead of dictionary for scraping
+- [X] Look up tuple lists instead of dictionary for scraping

 - [ ] Optimize cleanup of "dirty" keys/values

 - [ ] Create link recognition, for </a> tag use